No Easy Answers Please

 Eliphaz tells the truth in part, but the spirit is which he tells it turns correct theology into a weapon of destruction.
-Epiphaz's theology is correct, but applied in the wrong situation to the wrong person.
+Eliphaz's theology is correct, but applied in the wrong situation to the wrong person.

 Christians must beware of fashioning orthodoxy into a club which condemns instead of saves.

-* Elipaz's strict religious belief (see above) is not always true.
+* Eliphaz's strict religious belief (see above) is not always true.
 The prophets of the LORD was mistreated and killed.
 Jesus was crucified and his apostles and disciples were constantly harassed, jailed, punished, persecuted, and killed.
 These harsh lives were not because of sin, but because of the spiritual warfare, just as in the case of Job's life.

 II.
 Job's Objection (6:1-7:21)

 >3.
 What does Job put on opposite ends of a scale?
 (2-7) What does he say the outcome is?
 What is he saying?
 Who does Job say is attacking him?

 Job 6:1 "Then Job replied:"

 Job 6:2-7 "If only my anguish could be weighed and all my misery be placed on the scales!
 It would surely outweigh the sand of the seas--no wonder my words have been impetuous.
 The arrows of the Almighty are in me, my spirit drinks in their poison; God's terrors are marshalled against me.
 Does a wild donkey bray when it has grass, or an ox bellow when it has fodder?
 Is tasteless food eaten without salt, or is there favor in the white of an egg?
 I refuse to touch it; such food makes me ill.